-With the elimination of most face-to-face meetings in 2020, the new purchasing environment requires sellers to be better than ever.
+With the elimination of most face-to-face meetings, today's modern buyers require sellers to be better than ever.
 The extreme growth in digital engagement makes the effective use of marketing content a requirement for buyer engagement and sales enablement.
 But research by Neil Patel shows that:

-This lack of usage begs the question why reps feel the need to create content that may not be brand compliant or follow the storyline shared by the organization's website and marketing content?
+And to add to this, it's imperative that the content is relevant - relevant to both the seller AND the buyer.
+So why do reps feel the need to create content that may not be brand compliant or follow the storyline shared by the organization's website and marketing content?

-Here are some top reasons sales reps fail to use the marketing content available to them, and how to get them to do so:
+Here are 7 top reasons sales reps fail to use the marketing content available to them, and how to get them to do so:

 1. They Can't Find It